JonathanCLarson/SMART_UAV_disaster_algorithm_1/README.md

 # SMART_UAV_disaster_algorithm_1

-Code for a single UAV object in a disaster relief fleet
+This is a MATLAB simulation of a UAV fleet being used for disaster relief.

 The current working code, uploaded on 7/11/2018, can be found in the folder Simulation_Code_1.